91Ïã½¶»ÆÉ«ÊÓÆµ

 What happens if you miss mortgage repayments?

-Whatever you do, don’t buy your head in the sand – talk to your lender straightaway.
+Whatever you do, don’t bury your head in the sand – talk to your lender straightaway.

 Should I get a fixed or variable mortgage?